A history of faith and success

 In 2003, after years of petitioning the Zambian government for permission to start a new university, the Zambian Ministry of Education awarded Northrise University the first private university charter ever granted.
 With help from the recently formed Northrise University Initiative (NUI), the Zimba’s returned to Zambia and opened Northrise.
 In January 2004, Northrise celebrated the beginning of something very special with 50 students majoring in theology, business, and IT.

-Today, Northrise has enrollment of over 750 students and 314 alumni.
-The main campus, located on 640 acres of land granted by the local government, continues to expand with a new campus center, classrooms, dormitories and other infrastructure.
+Today, Northrise has enrollment of over 800 students and 265 alumni.
+A Campus Center, classrooms, dormitories and other infrastructure was built on the 640 acres of land granted by the local government.
 The dream has become larger than ever imagined, and the future is bright!

 Zambia faces significant issues as one of the poorest countries in Africa.
 Over 85% of the population lives on less than $2 per day and opportunities to raise the standard of living are still limited.
 The children of Zambia continue to suffer from the devastating HIV/AIDS epidemic that left many as orphans and today over 12% of the adult population still suffer from this devastating disease.
 Access to primary and secondary education is still limited.
 Today, only 1 in 10 qualified high school graduates have access to public university education, one of the key elements of empowerment and change in developing countries.